lancedb/lancedb/docs/src/python/dlt.md

     python custom_source.py
     ```

-For more information and advanced usage of `dlt`'s LanceDB integration, see [here](https://dlthub.com/docs/dlt-ecosystem/destinations/lancedb).
+For more information and advanced usage of dlt's LanceDB integration, read [the dlt documentation](https://dlthub.com/docs/dlt-ecosystem/destinations/lancedb).